superheri/obs-studio/docs/sphinx/frontends.rst

 :c:func:`obs_source_create_private()` function.
 Just one of the many minor design flaws that can occur during long-term development.)*

+For outputs, encoders, and services, there are no helper functions, so usually you'd get their settings individually and save them as json.
+(See :c:func:`obs_output_get_settings()`).
+You don't have to save each object to different files individually; you'd save multiple objects together in a bigger :c:type:`obs_data_t` object, then save that via :c:func:`obs_data_save_json_safe()`, then load everything again via :c:func:`obs_data_create_from_json_file_safe()`.

 Signals
 -------

-The core, as well as scenes sources, have a set of standard signals that are used to determine when something happens or changes.
+The core, as well as scenes and sources, have a set of standard signals that are used to determine when something happens or changes.

 Typically the most important signals are the :ref:`output_signal_handler_reference`:  the **start**, **stop**,